coroiu/ng-conf-2023/NOTES.md

     - Docs: Auto generate docs in your repo
     - PR: Auto review and generate suggestions for your PR
     - CLI

+### Superpowers with signals
+  - Talk is a live code session, creating an application to generate superheroes